lyokha/vim-prev-indent/README.md

     nmap <silent> <C-k>k      :PrevIndent<CR>
 ```

-Another command provided by the plugin is `AlignWith`.
+Another command provided by this plugin is `AlignWith`.
 It finds a symbol
-that was specified dynamically (i.e. using `getchar()`) on the right hand
+that was specified by the user on the right hand side of the previous line
-side of the previous line and then aligns the beginning of the current
+and then aligns the beginning of the current line with the column of the
-line with the column of the found symbol.
-If the symbol was not found then
+found symbol.
+If the symbol was not found on the right hand side of the
-it gets searched from the beginning of the previous line.
-Repeating
+previous line then it gets searched from the beginning of the previous
-`AlignWith` will cycle the alignment of the current line to the right
+line.
+Repeating `AlignWith` will cycle the alignment of the current line to
-through all the searched symbols in the previous line.
-The user can
+the right through all positions of the searched symbol in the previous
-specify the order of the symbol to search.
-For example, issuing command
+line.
+The user can specify the order of the symbol to search.
+For example,
+issuing command

 ```vim
     :AlignWith 2